oldsandiaz/clif-sipa-model-testing/README.md

 4.  `03_table1.R`.
 This script outputs data needed to create a Table 1.
 It also outputs a STROBE diagram.

-5.  `04_model_training.R` This script trains the models and outputs the results.
+5.  `04_model_testing.R` This script tests the models and outputs the results.
+This script REQUIRES the best model objects, saved as RDS, to be in the models folder